'Go home' drone seeks to stop Japan overtime binge

 Taisei plans to start the T-Frend service in April in collaboration with drone system developer Blue Innovation and telecoms operator NTT East.

-The fee for the service is yet to be officially set but "the target price" is around 50,000 yen (US$450) a month, said Kato.
+The fee for the service is yet to be officially set but "the target price" is around 500,000 yen (US$4,500) a month, said Kato.

 T-Frend's developers are also studying the possibility of giving the drone facial recognition technology to tell who is in the office after hours or whether there is an intruder.